sharwell/ha-tea-timer/README.md

 - WebSocket subscriptions mirror Home Assistant updates:
   - `state_changed` keeps the card synchronized with the entity’s state.
   - `timer.finished` triggers a five-second overlay before settling back to Idle.
-- When Home Assistant omits `remaining`, the card derives an estimated value using `duration` and `last_changed`, and surfaces a notice if drift exceeds ~2 seconds.
+- When Home Assistant omits `remaining`, the card derives an estimated value using `duration` and `last_changed`.
+With the skew estimator enabled (default) it tracks a lower-envelope server-to-client offset and applies it to those timestamps so the baseline stays within about 0.5 s once warmed up.
+Disabling the estimator bypasses offset tracking and falls back to the local clock with a ±1 s safety band so the countdown remains monotone until the next server update; the UI still surfaces a drift notice if Home Assistant stays out of sync for long.
 - Between Home Assistant updates, the card performs a visual once-per-second countdown from the last synchronized `remaining` value (clamped to zero).
 Each server update resets the baseline so Home Assistant stays authoritative for countdown accuracy.
 The countdown pauses while disconnected and resumes after a successful resync.
 - A monotonic countdown engine renders directly from that baseline using a monotonic clock.
 A quantizer rounds the remaining time to integer seconds with a small hysteresis window so the visible value never jumps upward between ticks—only material state changes (start/restart/resume) or large upward corrections (≥1.5 s) can raise the display, eliminating back-ticks after background tabs or jittery frames.
 - Right after a start or restart, the card seeds a monotonic baseline so the first running frame matches the requested duration within ±0.25 s while waiting for Home Assistant’s authoritative snapshot.